Symphony in Three Movements: Background

+Music

 The symphony is scored for an orchestra of piccolo, 2 flutes, 2 oboes, 3 clarinets in B♭ and A (3rd doubling bass clarinet), 2 bassoons, contrabassoon, 4 horns, 3 trumpets in C, 3 trombones, tuba, timpani, bass drum, piano, harp, violins I & II, violas, cellos, and double basses.

+The three movements are as follows:

 Stravinsky, who rarely acknowledged extramusical inspirations for his music, referred to the composition as his 'war symphony'.
 He claimed the symphony as a direct response to events of the Second World War in both Europe and Asia.
 The first movement was inspired by a documentary on Japanese scorched earth tactics in China.
 The third movement deals with footage of German soldiers goosestepping and the Allied forces' mounting success.